 - Ideal for Low-Lying Seating or TV Stand

 Mounting soundbars above the television would be both aesthetic and acoustic.
-If the TV’s height is not too high, the couch or seating arrangement can be adjusted to make it lower than usual.
+If the TV’s height is not too high, the couch or sitting arrangement can be adjusted to make it lower than usual.
 In such situations, it is not ideal to position the soundbar below the television.